theryancirella/final-project/README.md

 **Instructions to play the game**

-1. If you want to play on multiple computers you MUST change the ip in script.js (on lines 40 and 72) to
+1. If you want to play on multiple computers you MUST change "localhost:6969" and "localhost:8082" in script.js (on lines 35 and 72) to

 *your_ip_adress*:6969 or *your_ip_adress*:8082 for lines 40 and 72 respectively